jonfelixrico/wisdom-core-v4/docs/specs/enh-1/index.md

 ### Core

 ### Bot

+We'll be relying on Discord's slash commands API for the responses.
+We don't really need to send a message directly into the channel.
 #### Submitting a quote
 ##### On success
 ![Success](enh-1/submit-success.png)

 ##### On error
+Note: this should only be visible to the user.
+Please refer to [Discord's ephemeral messages](https://support.discord.com/hc/en-us/articles/1500000580222-Ephemeral-Messages-FAQ).
 ![Error](enh-1/quote-submit-error.png)

 #### Receiving a quote